Anany Sharma — Published On October 22, 2020 and Last Modified On October 26th, 2021

 It is more helpful in deploying environments as the traditional model trains for each pair of content and style while this concept allows one-time content training followed by multiple style transformations on the same content.

-The quality of the stylized image is defined by a custom loss function that has terms for both content and style.
-The extracted content features of the stylized image are compared to the original content image, while the extracted style features are compared to those from the reference style image(s).
-After each step, only the transfer network is updated.
-The weights of the pre-trained feature extractor remain fixed throughout.
-By weighting the different terms of the loss function, we can train models to produce output images with lighter or heavier stylization.
+The quality of the stylized image is determined by a custom loss function that incorporates both content and style considerations.
+The content features of the stylized image are compared to the original content image, while the style features are compared to those extracted from reference style image(s).

 Congratulations you have learned what a Neural Style Transfer is and how it works.
 But that is certainly not the end, next comes exploring the topic with more recent research papers, blogs, and faster implementations.
 For that too you have a kick start.
 I hope you enjoyed the blog which targeted the basic traditional workflow of a Neural Style Transfer and I hope I was able to induce an intuition towards understanding NST.